-Supertoon International Animation Festival specializes in short animated films and takes place every summer in the Adriatic city of Šibenik, Croatia, turning the entire city into a bona fide open-air theater.
+Supertoon International Animation And Comics Festival specializes in short animated films and author’s comic book editions, takes place every summer in the Adriatic city of Šibenik, Croatia, turning the entire city into a bona fide open-air theater.

 Supertoon creates a space of freedom for filmmakers and students of film-making, providing them with the opportunity to meet, socialize, participate in panels, Q&A’s and workshops, exchange ideas and experiences, and hopefully even come up with ideas for a future collaboration.
 We also encourage kids and young adults to make their first steps in animation through our four-day animation workshop Planktoon.

 Our mission is highly educational all year round.
 As part of a platform called Animated Šibenik, we organize a series of year-round events that include pop-up exhibitions by illustrators, animators and comic artists, animation workshops for children and adults, VJ and 3D mapping shows and concerts.
 Once a month we bring visual arts to the center of attention in downtown Šibenik.
 With an ever greater focus on VR and 3D mapping, we try to look forward and stay ahead of the curve.

 The films screened and comics prezent in competition at Supertoon festival are selected via an international call for entries as well as by direct calls to studios and producers, and three international juries comprised of three jury members each choose the festival laureates in five competition categories for animation films: Grandtoon (short films), Studentoon (short student films), Supertune (music videos), Supercomm (short commissioned films) and Planktoon (short films for children), and two categories for comics: Comic book edition (album) and Comic magazine.
 The call for entries is announced in December of each year closes in March for animated films and for comics will be closed in June.